 “Sarah?
 What’s wrong?”

-Michael ran for the shuttle cart, screaming into the Tele: “I’m coming!
-I’ll be there Sarah--hold on!”
+Michael ran to the shuttle cart, screaming into the Tele: “I’m coming!
+I’ll be there Sarah—hold on!”

-Michael smashed his fist into the dash of the shuttle, releasing a burst of frustration and trying to will the shuttle into going faster, but he knew the governor wouldn’t let it.
+Michael smashed his fist into the dash of the shuttle-cart, releasing a burst of frustration and trying to will the shuttle into going faster, but he knew the governor wouldn’t let it.
 “Damn it!
 Why didn’t I disconnect that damn thing when I had the chance?
-Sarah, hang on!” he screamed into the Tele that sat on the seat beside to him.
+Sarah, hang on!” he screamed into the Tele that sat in the seat beside to him.

-He jumped from the moving shuttle, tumbling to a stop in front of the house as the shuttle smashed into the barn.
+He jumped from the moving shuttle-cart, tumbling to a stop in front of the house as the shuttle smashed into the barn.
 He didn’t stop to take inventor of his injuries.
 Instead, he slammed his shoulder into the door and burst through.
 “Sarah!”
-He ran through the living room, where the capsule sat, and into the bedroom, where Sarah lay in the bed unconscious.
-The sheets of the bed clung to her body showing the color of her flesh through, where her sweat had melded with the cotton fibers.
+He ran through the living room, where the capsule sat, and into the bedroom, where Sarah lay on the bed unconscious.
+The sheets on the bed clung to her body showing the color of her flesh, where her sweat melded with the cotton fibers.

 Michael checked her pulse and breathing.
-He had seen this before and she would be fully recovered in a week or so.
-Between Sarah’s spread legs, under the sheets, there was a lump.
-A slightly bloody, motionless lump that Michael was afraid to look at.
-But he did look and his soul drained away with the sight of his lifeless daughter.
+He had seen this before, and she would be fully recovered within a week or so.
+Between Sarah’s spread legs, under the sheets, he saw a lump.
+A slightly bloodied, motionless lump.
+Michael was afraid to look at.
+However, he did look, and his soul drained away with the sight of his lifeless daughter.
 He checked everything: pulse, breathing.
-He tried CPR and finally resolved himself to what he knew he had to do.
-He had done it before and he had to do it again before Sarah regained consciousness.
-He had to spare her as much pain as possible and if this time were like the other two times, she would be unconscious for several more hours.
+He tried CPR and finally resolved to do what he had to do.
+He had done it before, and he had to do it again.
+He had to do it before Sarah regained consciousness.
+He had to spare her as much pain as possible and if this time were like the other two times, she would be unconscious for several more hours, so he had time.

 Michael’s mind churned through the past two-and-a-half years, gladly stopping to dwell on memories of Sarah during her first pregnancy.
 Her eyes danced with happiness then, even near the end when her body began to rebel against the seed he had planted in her.
-Her mood was a song that she gladly sang from morning till night, dancing around the house in nothing but her smock, covered with dried clay from her pots and droppings from her paint brush.
-She said she loved the feel of the clay against her skin, its silky texture spreading between her palm and the top of her rounded belly.
-She was alive then--imbued with life.
+Her mood was a song that she gladly sang from morning until night, dancing through the house in nothing but her smock, covered with dried clay from her pots and droppings from her paint brush.
+She loved the feel of the clay against her skin, its silky texture spreading between her palm and the top of her rounded belly.
+She was alive then—imbued with life.

-But those fleeting moments of hope gave way to the gnawing, hopeless pangs in his soul and the placid lump that lay in the seat beside him.
+But those fleeting moments of hope gave way to the gnawing, hopeless pangs in his soul and the placid lump that lay on the seat beside him.
 And when he awoke from his thoughts, he was nowhere near the Live Oak tree.
 He hovered in his shuttle cart over field number one-two-five.
-He landed and stepped out of the shuttle cart.
+He stepped out of the shuttle cart.

-Michael feared the thoughts that were running through his mind.
-His conscience told him that these were alien plants and neither he nor anyone else knew exactly what happened during their replication process.
+Michael feared the thoughts running through his mind.
+His conscience told him that these were alien plants and neither, he nor anyone else knew exactly what happened during their replication process.
 Was the product alien?
 Was Cotton-top alien?
 What sinister purpose lay skulking inside this unexplored alien process?

 Cotton-top squirmed as Michael lifted him from the sack by the scruff of his neck.
 His chatter was lively enough.
 His will to be free was natural and vigorous.
 The squirrel’s thrashing intensified and Michael felt a sudden pain in his arm, when the squirrel’s nails pierced his skin.
-He dropped Cotton-top and watched as he ran for the woods.
-The Squirrel stopped before he entered the woods, convulsed, then regurgitated the contents of his stomach into the mud.
-He sniffed at the vomit for a moment then with a flick of his tail, he was gone.
+He dropped Cotton-top and watched as he ran toward the woods.
+The Squirrel stopped before he entered the woods, convulsed, regurgitating the contents of his stomach into the mud.
+He sniffed at the vomit for a moment then with a flick of his tail; he was gone.

 Michael’s curiosity led him to the spot, where Cotton-top threw up.
-In the puddle of clear mucous, he saw several dozen seeds and they looked exactly like the seeds that NASA had originally brought him.
-"It’s all an elaborate reproductive cycle!
+In the puddle of clear mucous, he saw several dozen seeds and they looked exactly like the seeds he originally received from his college professor.
+“It’s all an elaborate reproductive cycle!
 That’s all.
-They use the animal, the replica, to spread their seeds.”
+They use the replica, to spread their seeds.”

 Michael squinted his eyes, peering through the shadows of the woods to where he saw Cotton-top sitting on a limb with his tail held high, chattering at another squirrel.
 Then the two squirrels scampered off, bouncing from limb to limb, bantering and playing like any normal pair of squirrels would.
 “It has to be harmless.
 Life can’t be this cruel.”

-The warm suckling at Sarah’s breast filled her with a feeling of relief and contentment.
-Michael’s presence just outside the Neoglass walls of the capsule intensified that feeling.
+The warm suckling at Sarah’s breast filled her with relief and contentment.
+Michael’s presence just outside the Neoglass walls of the capsule reinforced that feeling.
 He told her how he found her drenched in sweat, unconscious, with a squirming bundle between her legs.
-She passed out like that every time, but this time Michael got there.
-He cleared the baby’s air passages inside the capsule.
-Then he watched over her and the baby for a few days, waiting for her strength to return and using the gloves on the wall of the capsule to feed and change and burp the baby.
-All the while the baby stayed safe inside the capsule, waiting for Sarah to join her.
+She passed out like that every time before, but this time Michael got there.
+He was there in time clear the baby’s air passages and put the baby inside the capsule.
+He watched over her and the baby for a few days, waiting for her strength to return, using the gloves on the wall of the capsule to feed and change and burp the baby.

 Sarah had fought him at first, struggling to reach her baby, wanting just one glimpse, but Michael convinced her to wait.
 He convinced her that if the baby didn’t make it, she would be better off not knowing, not carrying the image with her for years afterward.
-And now she was glad she waited not because of that, but because the baby was perky and bright eyed, and not at all ill and Sarah need never know how close they both came to death.
+And now she was glad she waited because the baby was perky and bright eyed, and not at all ill.
+She was perfect.

-Michael was on the other side of the glass now, getting ready to leave for the fields.
-He approached the com-unit with a grin and leaned on the "Talk" button: "Hey you two, your ‘old man’ has to go out and earn us all a living.
+Michael was on the other side of the chamber's glass, getting ready to leave for the fields.
+He approached the com-unit thinking about how Sarah will never know how close she, and the baby came to death.
+With a wide grin, he leaned on the 'Talk' button and spoke, “Hey you two, your ‘old man’ has to go out and earn us all a living.
 How is she doing this morning, Dear?”

 “She’s absolutely perfect.”

-Michael opened the passthrough slot and dropped a tape inside the Evac-chamber.
+Michael opened the pass-through slot and dropped a tape inside the Evac-chamber.
 “I’ll need you to transcribe this for me today, if you get a chance.
-But don't bother if you can’t get away from your ‘motherly’ duties.
+Don't bother if you can’t get away from your ‘motherly’ duties.
 We have priorities, you know.”

 The air in the capsule smelled sweet and clean.
 Sarah thought she would have missed the cigarettes a lot more than she did.
 The Medpage technician had told her that her cravings would subside after a few weeks and indeed, she hadn’t wanted one since just before she entered the capsule.
 She came down off of them during her two-week recuperation.
 Michael had kept her so groggy on painkillers and sedatives that she slept right through her withdrawals.

 Michael walked out the door as Sarah hoisted Michelle to her shoulder to be burped.
-Sunlight streamed in and Sarah could see the lush of her garden outside the door.
+Sunlight streamed in, and Sarah could see the lush of her garden outside the door.
 “Oh look, Michelle, it’s our garden.
 Can you see all those pretty plants in our garden?
-We don’t have to be afraid of those plants they're the good ones.
+We don’t have to be afraid of those plants.
+They're the good ones.
 It’s those nasty old plants out there in the fields that cause us pain and discomfort not our sweet little garden.
 Do you see it?”
-Sarah turned and stood Michelle in her lap and pointed Michelle toward the open door.
+Sarah stood Michelle in her lap facing toward the open door.
 Michelle bounced and giggled until she belched and threw up.
 “Oh, my goodness.”
-Sarah grabbed the towel from its place on her shoulder and wiped at the vomit running down her legs.
-"What has your daddy been feeding you?
+Sarah grabbed the towel from its place on her shoulder and wiped at the vomit running down her leg.
+“What has your daddy been feeding you?
 Doesn’t he know that anything with seeds in it isn’t good for little darlings like you?”